 Palliating cervical cancer: When cervical cancer cannot be cured, there are ways to slow its progression, relieve pain, extend and improve quality of life.

-In 2020, the World Health Organization approved a strategy aimed at eliminating cervical cancer worldwide within generations.
+In 2020, the World Health Organization approved a strategy aimed at eliminating cervical cancer worldwide as a public health problem.
 The Global Strategy identifies the following threshold: cervical cancer would no longer be considered to be a public health problem when all countries reach an annual incidence rate of 4 cases per 100,000 women or less.
 This should happen within the lifetime of today’s young girls.

-No one intervention alone will be enough.
+No single intervention will be enough.
 The strategy requires accelerated action in prevention, screening and cancer management, to reach the following targets by 2030:

 WHO estimates that achieving and sustaining the 90:70:90 targets will avert 74 million new cases of cervical cancer and 62 million deaths in 78 low- and middle-income countries in the coming decades.